Updated: 23rd January 2023

 Good Vibes: BigFoot

-This small and laid back bar not far from the Cathedral serves up great beers and a mean margarita in a laid back, fun atmosphere until the early hours.
+This small and laid-back bar not far from the Cathedral serves up great beers and a mean margarita in a relaxed yet fun atmosphere until the early hours.

 Vintage & Tapas: Moltabarra Bar de Tapas